 So modern research is basically saying that it makes Qi and Xue flow more freely?

 Hasn’t Chinese Medicine been saying the for centuries?

 Now I’m pretty strong and have a high pain threshold.
 But I’m going to ask this question – for a friend.

 I think they wrote a song about that!

-No, but seriously, treatment with acupuncture generally does not hurt.
+Treatment with acupuncture generally does not hurt.
 Any discomfort felt should be temporary and is related to the technique used and the experience of the practitioner.

 Does acupuncture hurt after treatment?

 Well once acupuncture needles are removed, no they shouldn’t hurt you.
 They are disposed of immediately in a sharps container to keep you safe from any injury.
 So acupuncture shouldn’t hurt after treatment.

 Occasionally your body may hurt a little after treatment.
 This generally should not happen and can be a sign that treatment was too strong or too much for that day.